skuid/dimsum/README.md

 `dimsum` is a server that connectes to multiple (private) Docker registries and serves image manifests.
 It also serves the `History.V1Compatibility` object for direct, detailed access.

 ## Disclaimer
 tl;dr: Don't put `dimsum` on the public internet.

-`dimsum` should only be hosted within the Kuberentes cluster (or host) that Spinnaker is running in.
+`dimsum` should only be hosted within the Kubernetes cluster (or host) that Spinnaker is running in.
 Firstly, this service serves HTTP, not HTTPS.
 Also, it is unauthenciated which means that you would be serving metadata about potentially private images to the world.

 ## Purpose